domschl/HuggingFaceGuidedTourForMac/NextSteps/llama.cpp.md

 ### Llama 2

 Llama 2 is a large language model released by Facebook / Meta.
-A version converted into the GGUF format (currently) been used by `llama.cpp` can be optained from:
+A version converted into the GGUF format (currently) being used by `llama.cpp` can be obtained from:

 - <https://huggingface.co/TheBloke/Llama-2-7B-GGUF>

 Enter the tab 'Files and versions' and look for the file `llama-2-7b.Q4_0.gguf`.
-Click the download icon to right of the filename:
+Click the download icon to the right of the filename:

 ![Huggingface model download](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/NextSteps/Resources/llama-model.png)